LLNL/axom/src/docs/sphinx/dev_guide/testing.rst

 Running Tests and Examples
 ============================

-Axom examples and tests can be run in multiple different ways using make targets, Bamboo continuous integration (CI) tool, or manually.
+Axom examples and tests can be run in multiple different ways using the make target, ``test``, or manually individually after they are built.
 The best choice for running them depends on what you are trying to do.

 For example, if you build Axom and want to make sure everything is working